frnktrgr/demo_simplesamlphp_sp/03_konfiguration/README.md

 +    'auth.adminpassword' => 'admin1234',

      /*
-      * Set this options to true if you want to require administrator password to access the web interface
+      * Set this option to true if you want to require administrator password to access the metadata.
-@@ -249,7 +249,7 @@
+@@ -304,7 +304,7 @@
       * empty array.
       */
      'debug' => [